nazar-si/react-timer/README.md

 For any questions, feedback, or support requests, please contact me at [technotche@gmail.com](technotche@gmail.com) or leave an issue in this repository.

 ## TODO
+- [x] Return deleted animations for tasks
+- [x] Count negative time (overtime should be showed in red color, but still go on, even if it's overdue)
 - [ ] Clean up before making repo public
 - [ ] Extends tasks to support description
 - [ ] Add DnD for tasks